jlevy/og-equity-compensation/README.md

 ### Summary of dangers

-Because of their importance, we’ll wind up with a recap some of key dangers we’ve discussed when thinking about equity compensation:
+Because of their importance, we’ll wind up with a recap of some of the key dangers we’ve discussed when thinking about equity compensation:

 - ❗ When it comes to equity compensation, details matter!